 Massachusetts Title V Approval

 Is is possible when buying a Massachusetts home the Title V inspection report you receive as evidence that the Title V has passed is not really valid?
-When selling a home in Massachusetts one of the requirements of every home owner is to perform what is known as a Title 5 septic system inspection.
+When selling a home in Massachusetts, one of the requirements of every homeowner is to perform what is known as a Title 5 septic system inspection.
 A Title V is a fancy term for an inspection on your septic system.
 You will also see it used called as a number as well – hence Title 5.
-There are companies that specialize in these inspections and are hired when a seller is going to sell their home.
+Some companies specialize in these inspections and are hired when a seller is going to sell their home.

 Title V regulations were created in 1995 by the Massachusetts Department of Environmental Protection (MassDEP) to protect waterways and the environment.
 Septic system inspections are a vital part of these regulations.
 Every city’s Board of Health administers Title V and keeps a record of a home’s as-built septic plans, as well as the inspection results which provides information on the condition of the septic system and its capacity.

-In order for a buyer to get a loan on a home, they need to have a passing Title V. In the event of a failed septic system there are some lenders that will allow you to set aside funds to be put in escrow to cover the cost of said replacement in order to close on the home.
+For a buyer to get a loan on a home, they need to have a passing Title V. In the event of a failed septic system; some lenders will allow you to set aside funds to be put in escrow to cover the cost of said replacement.
+Putting funds in escrow will be done to close on the home.

-The vast majority of lenders, however will ask for one and a half times the cost be set aside for their protection.
+The vast majority of lenders, however, will ask for one and a half times the cost be set aside for their protection.
 So for example lets say the cost of replacing the septic system is going to cost $20,000 most lenders will require $30,000 to be placed in escrow.
-Lenders generally require more than one estimate in order to feel comfortable that the amount placed in escrow is appropriate.
+Lenders need more than one estimate to feel comfortable that the amount placed in escrow is appropriate.

 The Title V Passing Certificate